-Appropriate Uses For Bathroom Laminate Flooring
+Appropriate Uses for Laminate Flooring

-Half Bath: These small spaces consist of a sink and a toilet, but do not contain a shower or a tub.
+Half bath: These small spaces consist of a sink and a toilet, but do not contain a shower or a tub.
 Because the only water in these rooms remains in contained and controlled areas, you don’t have as many issues with splashing.
 It’s also easier to keep the steam and humidity level down in a half bath.

-Private Bathrooms: In some cases, you may have a bathroom that is used by just one or two people.
+Private bathrooms: In some cases, you may have a bathroom that is used by just one or two people.
 If you are particularly meticulous then you will be able to maintain a laminate floor in such a space.
 The use of rugs, dehumidifiers, fans, and open ventilation will also certainly help to cut down on mold and mildew issues.